-Victoria's Secret PINK Models Reveal Spring Break Beauty And Fashion Tips
+Victoria's Secret PINK Models Give Spring Break Tips

 Just because your legs are 18-inches shorter and covered in random, dark patches of hair and hm-not-sure-where-that-came-from bruises, doesn't mean you can't do spring break like a Victoria's Secret PINK model.

 Every year, Victoria's Secret PINK hosts the ultimate spring break event for 1,000 partiers.
 This year's vacation took place in Cancun, Mexico and was hosted by models Grace Elizabeth and Zuri Tibby.